Nics2Extreme/Nics2Extreme/README.md

-# Hi there, I'm Jhonsen Nicandro 👋
+# The name's Nics, mon ami.
+Remember it. 👋

 I'm a passionate web developer with experience in a wide range of technologies and libraries.
 I enjoy creating dynamic, responsive web applications and always strive to keep up with the latest trends and best practices in web development.